 I love the position I am in currently as a head teacher in my room.
 I do have some goals that I would like to work towards to achieve for the future.
 I would like to educate and mentor ECE’s in the field whether it is in a supervisor position or teaching at our local college.

 I wish there was more support for ECE’s in general and be able to wage match school board teachers.
-I also wish that with our licence that we renew yearly, there are benefits included.
+I also wish that with our license that we renew yearly, there are benefits included.

 Do you have an educator you think should be in our Educator Spotlight?
 Contact us today and let us know!